mhassantrading/My_MQL5_Artilces/#48/README.md

-## LDesign Patterns in software development and MQL5 (part one): Creational Patterns
+## Design Patterns in software development and MQL5 (part one): Creational Patterns

 ### Read the article through the following link: